bvergara87/blueprint-takehome-2/README.md

 - **Enterprise Support**: Multiple tiers of enterprise support with dedicated technical account managers
 - **Advanced Networking**: More sophisticated networking controls, VPC options, and security features
 - **Scalability Ceiling**: Practically unlimited scaling potential for high-traffic applications

-## Additional Features

-Obviously this is a microcosm of the actual Blueprint architecture and does not contain some of the more robust features on the Blueprint platform (audio message upload and transcription).

-If I were to implement a solution for uploading audio files and transcribe as described in the Blueprint product offering, I would build an architecture to upload audio files into small chunks (5s in length, ordered using some chunk sequence e.g. {userId}-{sessionId}-{chunkId}) to our backend server (would need to have a load balancer and horizontal scaling depending on the traffic and geolocation of requests) then stitch said audio files together as they come in then proceed with transcription.
-A queue-based service like AWS SQS would make sense to decouple upload operations vs transcription operations, and the transcription itself should live in a separate self-contained Lambda function which can scale as needed.

-Some considerations would be cost of spinning up various server instances in different locations around the world but as a system, we would want to prioritize consistency in my opinion (we can have the audio files stored in the client if the upload service is overloaded) but we want to make sure that the audio files are in the correct order and transcribed correctly.

 ## Migration Path to Production Architecture